-If you own a business or run a marketing team, one of the most frustrating things that can happen is finding errors in your Google, Bing, Yahoo, and Facebook business listings.
+If you own a business, one of the most frustrating things that can happen is finding errors in your Google, Bing, Yahoo, and Facebook business listings.
 What's worse is if your competitors are ranking higher than you in search results.

 Local business listings and local search results contribute to what marketers refer to as a business' local SEO.
 This post is intended to share with you the basics of how local search and local SEO works, and how you can take back control of your business listings.